NullLabsOpenSource/pear-ide/CONTRIBUTING.md

 # Contributing to Pear AI

 This is the main app for PearAI.
-The bulk of the functionality is within `extension/pearai-extension`.
+The bulk of the functionality is within `extension/pearai-submodule`.
 Almost all the contributions should be in this subdirectory.

-PearAI is a fork of VSCode, so simply follow VSCode's guide for running the app.
+PearAI is a fork of VSCode (and Continue), so simply follow VSCode's guide for running the app.

 The extension can be run in two ways: